 Sport-related concussions are common in children and adolescents.
 Concussion warrants special consideration in this age group and a more conservative approach to diagnosis and management is recommended.
 The physical, cognitive and emotional differences in this group require that assessment tools be targeted to this population.
 The development of a Child Sport Concussion Assessment Tool (Child-SCAT5) for children aged 5 – 12 years is intended to address these concerns.
 Children and adolescents seem to be more vulnerable to concussion due to a variety of factors including decreased myelination, poor cervical musculature, and increased head to neck ratio, but the evidence for this remains inconclusive and inconsistent.
 The role of cerebral blood flow alterations in the pathophysiology of concussion may be more significant in children than in adults.
 A growing amount of evidence suggests that adolescents in particular may experience longer recovery times.
 The implications of this are not clear and further studies are required to confirm or refute these data.

 The management of concussion should be more conservative in children as per the relevant section below.

 Any athlete with suspected or confirmed concussion should remain in the company of a responsible adult and not be allowed to drive.
 They should be advised to avoid alcohol, and medications should be reviewed.
-Specifically, concussed patients should avoid aspirin, anti-inflammatories (such as ibuprofen, diclofenac, naproxen), sleeping tablets and sedating pain medications.
+Specifically, concussed patients should avoid aspirin, anti-inflammatories (such as ibuprofen, diclofenac or naproxen), sleeping tablets and sedating pain medications.

 - begin with light aerobic activity (at an intensity that can easily be maintained whilst having a conversation) until symptom-free